40+ Colorado Elopement & Micro-Wedding Spots

 Cost: $100-$150 for 1 hour, $300-$400 for 3 hours

-Permits & Reservations: Reserve Sunrise Amphitheater for your intimate wedding or elopement through Boulder Open Space
+Permits & reservations: Reserve Sunrise Amphitheater for your intimate wedding or elopement through Boulder Open Space

 Cost: $10 Entrance fee

-Permits & Reservations: Seasonal timed entry required, and special use permit required for groups of 8-12 people
+Permits & reservations: Seasonal timed entry required, and special use permit required for groups of 8-12 people

 Accessibility: The park is typically open between March 1st and December 20th.